praveensripati/learn-aws/Migration/README.md

 # Migration to the AWS

+Many are moving towards and some are moving away from the Cloud.
+This page is all about exploring the resources around to get started with the migration.

 ## Four Phases

     - PROJECT - Run small/trial projects/PoC to get familiar and experience the benefits of the Cloud